9:30 am Sundays

 • Come as you are!
 Many of us wear jeans/khakis and tee shirts, but some like to dress in suits/ties, dresses and skirts.
 Wear whatever you are most comfortable wearing!

-• Restroom information: We have a gender neutral family bathroom near the office, and both the men's and women's bathrooms have baby changing tables for your convenience.
+• Restroom information: We have a gender neutral family bathroom near the office (west hallway, and both the men’s and women’s bathrooms (east hallway) have baby changing tables for your convenience.
+Restrooms are also available in the lower level.

 • We are wheelchair accessible.
 The covered front entrance is available for dropping off those who cannot walk from the parking lots.
 Our sanctuary has open places to place a wheelchair so you won’t have to sit in the aisle.
 If you are unable to go up for communion, ask an usher and the minister will come to you.